Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 The aim of the high-frequency expansion method is to find a time-independent $\hat{H}_{{\rm eff}}$ by transferring all time-dependent terms into the kick operator $\hat{K}(t)$.
 When such a purpose is formally achieved, we can express the Floquet evolution of a system as

-That is, the system is subject to an initial kick associated with the operator $\hat{K}(t_{0})$, then evolved by the time-independent $\hat{H}_{{\rm eff}}$, and finally subject to a second kick carried out by the operator $\hat{K}(t_{1})$.
+That is, the system is subject to an initial kick associated with the operator $\hat{K}(t_{0})$, then evolved under the time-independent $\hat{H}_{{\rm eff}}$, and finally subject to a second kick carried out by the operator $\hat{K}(t_{1})$.
+There is no need to perform any time-ordered integral in the calculation of $\hat{U}(t_{1},t_{0})$.